tewhatuora/api-standards/docs/api-security/08a- AlternativeOAuth2OIDCGrantFlowExtensions.md

 ```
 <!-- cspell:enable -->

-For the SAML Assertion Grant Flow, Health NZ:
+For the SAML Assertion Grant Flow, Te Whatu Ora:

 - **SHOULD NOT** use it for Server to Server flows
 - **SHOULD NOT** use a client created assertion model